nuggie86/First-Project/README.md

 ### Media
 - The photos I used on the home and sign-up page are from (www.borrdpanda.com), I also used photos from this site for the gallery page.
+- The text and information on the home page was acquired from [Hillspet.com](https://www.hillspet.com/dog-care/dog-breeds/boxer)
+- w3schools.com for its helpful tips.
+- stack overflow for hint and tips .